abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * Only one session using these supplied credentials shall be allowed at a time.
 * The session associated with the credentials shall not timeout or expire.
 * The Redfish service may close the session if it resets or for other policy reasons in which case the host may re-open the session using the same credentials.
-* Any open session started with firmware credentials shall be closed and the credentials invalidated at UEFI ExitBootServices()event.
+* Any open session started with firmware credentials shall be closed and the credentials invalidated at UEFI `ExitBootServices()` event.
-* Any open session started with OS credentials will be closed and new credential passwords generated when host restart is detected
+* Any open session started with OS credentials will be closed and new credential passwords generated when host restart is detected by manager.
 * The Firmware Credentials shall be made available for any agent or driver that operates within the UEFI pre-boot prior to ExitBootServices() call.
 This may include local system ROM firmware or utility firmware applications downloaded from external sources.

-### Security Considerations for kernel Auth
+### Security Considerations for Protecting Auto-generated Credentials

 It is recommended that system designers protect the credentials from unauthorized access.
 The use of UEFI Secure Boot to protect access to credentials is recommended.
-Because of the difficulty of defining a security procedure for Legacy-booting OS, delivery of credentials to Legacy OS is not described by this specification and any Legacy OS support is OEM specific.
+Because of the difficulty of defining a security procedure for Legacy-booting OS, delivery of credentials to Legacy OS is not described by this specification and any Legacy OS support for this feature is OEM specific.

 The system OS is provided with a method of disabling further retrieval of the credentials after initial authorized retrieval.
 System designers are encouraged to implement such a scheme of retrieve, store, and disable to avoid unauthorized reading of the credential variables

 ### UEFI Implementation